 Jim Aldrich has a Ph.D. from University of New Mexico (1972), taught geology at several colleges, and was a structural geologist for 20+ years at Los Alamos National Laboratory in New Mexico.
 Jim served as a staff member and Group Leader of Earth and Environmental Sciences.
 He has conducted investigations on low-temperature geothermal projects in Arizona and New Mexico; Los Alamos Hot Dry Rock Project; geothermal investigations in Honduras; state of stress in the crust of southwestern US; and Rio Grande rift.
 Project Manager for Environmental Restoration Project of Los Alamos.

-Jim Aldrich speaks with our group often and leads field trips (click here, for example, field trip he has led…).
-Jim is on the Advisory Board of the Jefferson Land Trust’s Geology Group, as well as a former Board member of Friends of the Field, and a current Board member of the North Olympic Land Trust.
+Before moving to Santa Fe, NM in 2020, Jim Aldrich spoke to our group often and led field trips (click here, for example, field trip he has led…).
+Jim is on the Advisory Board of the Jefferson Land Trust’s Geology Group, as well as a former Board member of Friends of the Field and the North Olympic Land Trust.